Helping Heat Stressed Wildlife

 Birds of prey, like other birds, will breathe open-mouthed and hold their wings away from their body and sometimes lower their head.
 You may see them in dangerous places like under a tree instead of up high in the sun.
 A bird that’s dehydrated won’t be able to fly far or high.
 Put really wide bowls of water in the shade and keep it topped up.

 Possums may emerge from roofs as the top of houses heat up.
 Lightly misting them with water will help and leaving bowls of water as close to where they live as possible is also helpful.

 If you have seen an animal you believe to be suffering heat stress read more about how to help below.

-When we experience extremely high temperatures for several days it may be weather that our wildlife is not used to.
+When we experience extremely high temperatures for several days, it may be the weather that our wildlife is not used to.
 This means they may not be able to cope with the conditions.
-As a result it is possible that animals will be seen suffering dehydration and exhaustion.
+As a result, it is possible that animals will be seen suffering dehydration and exhaustion.

 Please also remember that on extremely hot days and over holiday periods our rescue line and our volunteers are often dealing with many hundreds of calls for help and our resources will be stretched.

 Transporting animals to local vets is a huge help and allows animals to get emergency treatment as soon as possible giving them their best chance of survival.